froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/building-buttons.md

 {{< youtube id=lJmhRo99uuM >}}

-[As an alternate to using the link tool](https://community.openymca.org/t/adding-links-in-the-text-editor/645), you can easily create buttons with Open Y using the button editor.
+[As an alternate to using the link tool](https://community.openymca.org/t/adding-links-in-the-text-editor/645), you can easily create buttons with Y USA Open Y using the button editor.
 When you click on the button icon, it will open a pop-up.

 ![WYSIWYG Editor options with the button tab highlighted in green.](../../../../../assets/img/d5736f5507428b99030d5c88620d3f226f154cfc.png)
 >You can also edit a button you've created previously by clicking on the link in the text editor.